 In simple terms, a freight forwarder is an agent responsible for the movement of goods on behalf of the cargo owner.
 This responsibility can start from the time the goods are picked up from the seller until they are delivered at the buyer’s specified location.

-The duties of a freight forwarder are often carried out by a clearing and forwarding (C&F) agent.
-In other instances, exporters may hire a separate clearing agent for meeting regulatory requirements.
-The roles and responsibilities of a C&F agent can be quite versatile and crucial to international trade.
+The duties and responsibilities of a freight forwarder are often carried out by a clearing and forwarding (C&F) agent.
+In other instances, exporters may hire a separate clearing agent for meeting regulatory requirements or prefer freight forwarding companies.
+The roles and responsibilities of a freight forwarding agent can be quite versatile and crucial to international trade.
 That said, even the freight forwarding activity involves several important functions.

-The freight forwarder can prepare and present documents such as the bill of lading, airway bill, etc. They can liaise with overseas customs agents to ensure that the goods and documents comply with local customs regulations.
+The freight forwarder can act as a common carrier and prepare documents such as the bill of lading, airway bill, etc. They can liaise with overseas customs agents to ensure that the goods and documents comply with local customs regulations.
 They can also track the real-time transit of the goods and troubleshoot if required.

 Using their international network, freight forwarders can also advise exporters on legislation affecting international trade, political situation and unrest, and other factors that may affect the movement of goods.
 Given this suite of services, having the right freight forwarder can give a big boost to your export trade.

 Also Read : Export Inspection Council and Importance of its Certification

 Here are some important points for an exporter to keep in mind while choosing his freight forwarder.
 Evaluating a freight forwarding process on these aspects will make the process of choosing your agent much simpler and effective.